 Evening primrose oil is a fatty acid (linoleic acid) supplement that's available over-the-counter.
-A few small studies suggest that evening primrose oil may help minimize menstrual cycle breast pain, sometimes associated with breast cysts.
-But evidence isn't conclusive, and more research is needed.
+Some small studies suggest that evening primrose oil may ease menstrual cycle breast pain, sometimes associated with breast cysts.
+But more research is needed as studies have been small and uncontrolled, and the evidence isn't conclusive.
 Although the exact mechanism isn't clear, some experts believe that women deficient in linoleic acid are more sensitive to hormonal fluctuations during the menstrual cycle, resulting in breast pain.

 - Salzman B, et al. Common breast problems.
 American Family Physician.
 2012;86:343.

 - Evening primrose oil.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
 Accessed Aug.
 2, 2015.